Skip to content

 Above all, let your kids see that God is real, and that he is the most important thing in your life.

 This includes ensuring that love and grace, along with an expectation of obedience, are things they see every day.
-When you don’t know what to do, do the best you can to emulate how God parents us with love, forgiveness, and support.
+When you don’t know what to do, try to emulate how God parents us with love, forgiveness, and support.
 Know that when you set fair and proper boundaries and enforce them in love, you help your kids find their way in a sometimes-confusing world.

 What better gift can you give your kids than to help them know they are deeply loved by an all-powerful God who is there to guide and look after them, both now and for the rest of their lives?